b-n-space/0l-operations/README.md

   - `OL_DATA_DIR`: points to host path where 0L data directory is located
   > Create this directory if it does not yet exist
   - `OL_TOWER_OPERATOR=''`: this is only for validators that own an operator account
+  - `OL_TOWER_USE_UPSTREAM='--use-upstream-url'`: this makes sure the tower is using the upstream urls
   - `TEST=y`: allows reading mnemonic seed phrase from env
   > There is a [PR](https://github.com/OLSF/libra/pull/979) that allows reading `MNEM` without setting `TEST=y`
   - `MNEM`: the mnemonic seed phrase generated during account creation